Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_quickstart.rst

     >>> soma = model.sec_tree.soma

-To observe the neuron's activity, we need to place a recording electrode at a specific location.
+To observe the neuron's activity, we need to place a recording electrode at a specific location:
-In real experiments, this would be an electrode measuring voltage changes:

 We add a recording point at the center of the soma.
 The :code:`loc` parameter specifies the location along the section